blkpvnthr/DIAMOND_HANDS/README.md

 ## 🔄 1.
 Pulling Changes (Get Latest from Remote)

-Use this when you want to update your local copy with the latest changes from the remote repository.
+Use this when you want to update your local copy with the latest changes from the remote repository:

 This will show you all your local changes.
 ```bash
 git status
 ```